srImathE satakOpAya nama:

 First pAsuram – this pAsuram explains emperumAn‘s sincere engagement with the residents of paramapadham.
-There is no lack of sincerity in nithyasUris [so, where is the question of emperumAn having to deal with them sincerely?] – but still, since they are many with each one having different desires/tastes, emperumAn understands their desire and engage with them per that desire – this is where his Arjavam (sincerity/honesty) comes into use.
+There is no lack of sincerity in nithyasUris [so, where is the question of emperumAn having to deal with them sincerely?] – but still, since they are many with each one having different desires/tastes, emperumAn understands their desire and engages with them per that desire – this is where his Arjavam (sincerity/honesty) is manifested.

 Odum puL ERi sUdum thaN thuzhAy